 Safety

 Our final point is safety.
 Iceland is rated as one of the safest countries in the world to travel in, but this doesn’t mean you should be complacent.
-In particular, petty crime has started to rise, so you will always want to be vigilant with your belongings, and don’t leave anything on view in your car when you park it.
+In particular, petty crime has started to rise, so you’ll always want to be vigilant with your belongings, and don’t leave anything on view in your car when you park it.
 Otherwise, practice basic safety precautions and be sensible, and you should be fine.

-The greatest dangers are usually presented by the landscape and changeable weather rather than other people, so if you just use common sense and don’t put yourself in any unsafe situations, you should be fine!
+The greatest dangers are usually presented by the landscape and changeable weather rather than other people, so if you just use common sense and don’t put yourself in any unsafe situations, you should be fine.

 Frequently Asked Questions